 One of the most unique and challenging aspects of Wilderland is its collaborative management system.
 Everyone participating in the community has the opportunity to propose and facilitate changes to the project, as long as they align with the purposes and intent of the Trust Deed.

 “It is in the humility of the student who knows nothing but yearns to learn a discipline or skill, who listens to the teacher and copies movements and processes based on experience and research…. it is only then can a student become a teacher”

 “A desire to share that is so unbearable we must expand.
 Teaching comes with ease a lot of the times, other times we are nervous and we prepare a lot, we practise and we practise…the more we do it the more natural it becomes and the joy of service fills us with more joy, gratitude and energy.”

-Wilderland was born in 1964, when Dan and Edith Hansen began work to establish one of New Zealand’s first organic farms on an area of abandoned Coromandel farmland.
-Dan was a man of vision and conviction; under his guidance, and with the support of his wife and the men and women who joined the project, a self-reliant community began to evolve.
+Established in 1964 as one of Aotearoa’s first organic farms, Wilderland was founded when Dan & Edith Hansen purchased 64ha of abandoned farmland in Kaimarama on the Coromandel Peninsula.
+Dan & Edith were people of vision and integrity.
+Under their guidance, and with the support of the many people who joined the project, a self-reliant community began to evolve.

-Thousands of people have spent time at Wilderland over the years, and many have been touched with valuable experiences, which enhance their ongoing life journey.
+Wilderland has continuously evolved for more than half a century, an example of an alternative approach to living.
+Thousands of people have spent time at Wilderland over the years, and many have been touched with invaluable experiences that enhance their ongoing life journey.